Christophe Rocancourt: In popular culture

-The American Court TV (now TruTV) television series Mugshots released an episode on the Christophe Rocancourt titled Chris Rocancourt - A French Con, aired in 2013.
+The American Court TV (now TruTV) television series Mugshots released an episode on Christophe Rocancourt titled Chris Rocancourt - A French Con, aired in 2013.

 Catherine Breillat's 2014 film Abuse of Weakness presents a lightly fictionalized depiction of her relationship with Rocancourt.

 72 Hours: True Crime S2E2, "The Hustler," is about Christophe Rocancourt and his crimes in Canada.

 The American TV show The Unexplained discussed his abilities and how he manipulated people.

 The Investigation Discovery show Vanity Fair Confidential also covered his story in the first season sixth episode.

+The Law & Order: Criminal Intent season 1 episode "The Extra Man" was inspired by Christophe Rocancourt.

+In 2024, David Serero directed and produced the official biopic with Christophe Rocancourt: "ROCANCOURT, The Film," which was released in movie theaters in France and Europe and premiered at the 2024 Cannes Film Festival.